appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

 -   Quicksort is preferred over merge sort for sorting arrays due to the use of extra O(n) storage space.

 -   **Worst case explaination:**
     -   Time: O(n^2).
-This occurs when the pivot point choosen happens to be the greatest or smallest element, or when the the array is already sorted in increasing or decreasing order.
+This occurs when the pivot point chosen happens to be the greatest or smallest element, or when the the array is already sorted in increasing or decreasing order.
 Time complexity of quicksort significantly depends on the organization of data within the input array.

 -   **Out-of-place:**
     -   Time: O(nlog(n))